System-Electronics/meta-sysele-nxp-5.15.71/ASTRIAL-YOCTO-INSTALL.md

 	==================================================
 	3:6	 MX865	 SDPS:	 0x1FC9	0x0146	 0x0002
 ```

-## SE05x error during build
-If the full image is built for the first time, the recipe `se05x` will cause an error.
-To solve it, please see the guide [here](https://github.com/System-Electronics/meta-sysele-nxp-5.15.71/blob/main/ASTRIAL-SE05x.md).

 ## Enable DSI
 DSI port is disabled by default.
 For more infomation about how to enable the display port, please see the guide [here](https://github.com/System-Electronics/meta-sysele-nxp-5.15.71/blob/main/ASTRIAL-ENABLE-DSI.md).